Updated: Apr 1

 What you need: a piece of A4 paper; a pen; post-it notes of 2 different colours

 Above this text is a scale its a bit like a speedometer on a car.
-This scale goes up to 9 but actually we want it to go up to 10 out of 10, as 10 feeling totally comfortable and great.
+This scale is a scale between uncomfortable and comfortable.
+The scale goes up to 9 on the right but actually we want it to go up to 10 out of 10, as 10 feeling totally comfortable and great.
 To the left is 1 the opposite of that.
 Five is kind of average, getting by but not really OK.

 1. Take an A4 piece of paper, put the longest edge to the top and in the middle draw a vertical line from top to bottom.
 Leave plenty of space as you are going to write the headings and you need enough space so that post it notes will fit over the headings.
 Write on both sides the headings with the following titles - "things you do", "things you say", "places you go", "things that you think and believe", and "people you see".